Stenberg’s Online Education Assistant Diploma

 - Q&A forum: Used for general questions related to the course.
 Students can post and reply to questions.
 Instructors will also reply within 24 hours.
 Quick responses allow students to continue working on assignments without delay.

 - Social forum: Students can informally socialize with one another but must adhere to rules of netiquette.
-Students can use this forum to set up study groups, encourage one another, share stories – a community space.
+Students can use this forum to set up study groups, encourage one another, and share stories – a community space.

 - Discussion forum: Where students will complete and discuss activities with classmates and their instructor.
 Feedback is given by the instructor and classmates.

 Forums are not the only social opportunity in this program.
 You might be surprised at how engaging the instructor is during the weekly 1-hour lecture.
 Students are talked with, not at.
-Natalie teaches conversationally, sharing her vast knowledge and experiences and doesn’t just read off the lecture slides.
+Natalie teaches conversationally, sharing her vast knowledge and experiences, and doesn’t just read off the lecture slides.
 There’s also a chat box where students can communicate with each other or ask Natalie questions, which she will respond to during the lecture.
 While it’s comparable to an in-person lecture, it may be even more engaging, and if you didn’t quite understand an important concept, hit play again.

 Stenberg’s Education Assistant distance Diploma is designed to be completed online from the comfort of your home.
 The course content is easily accessible, well organized, and highly structured, making it easy for students to schedule and manage their time.

 One of the main reasons prospective students don’t go back to school is a lack of time.
 We get it.
 It can be difficult, and many other responsibilities may take priority.
 However, online learning makes balancing work, home life, and school totally doable.
-With the support provided by your instructor and classmates, and the flexibility to organize schoolwork around your personal schedule, you can make your education fit in with your life.
+With the support provided by your instructor and classmates and the flexibility to organize schoolwork around your personal schedule, you can make your education fit in with your life.

 Invest in yourself